Table of Contents

 Before painting, be sure you have dealt with the rust first as instructed above.
 You don’t want any rust underneath the paint.

 Secondly, paint sticks best to clean surfaces.
-If you didn’t already treat the surface with a rust converter, get rid of any oil or dirt on them.
-Wipe the plates down with a rag soaked in a very light solution of dish soap, and dry well with a lint-free cloth.
+If you didn’t already treat the surface with a rust reformer, get rid of any oil or dirt on the plates by wiping them down with a rag soaked in a very light solution of dish soap, and dry well with a lint-free cloth.

 Put down some drop cloths or cardboard.
 You will make a mess.
 Do it in a well-ventilated area.

-If your rust removal chemical above doesn’t include primer, think about spraying on universal bonding primer before the paint itself.
-The manufacturer probably didn’t do it originally, but look where that got it.
-And they almost certainly baked on the paint too for maximum hardening, which you won’t be doing (Please don’t cook your painted plates in your food oven).
+Think about spraying on universal bonding primer before the paint itself.
+The manufacturer of your plates probably didn’t do it originally, but look where that got it.
+However, they almost certainly baked on the paint for maximum hardening, which you won’t be doing.
+(Please don’t cook your painted plates in your kitchen oven)

 Now, spray paint it!
 Do one side, wait a day, flip and do the other side.
-Go with a nice metallic color, anything that the can indicates is good for metal surfaces.
+Go with a nice metallic color that is formulated to work well on metal surfaces.

 Here’s what you can expect if you do a good job: